 The group's ensuing revelry manages to wake up Yogi and Boo-Boo from their hibernation.
 Upon finding out that it's time for Christmas, they decide to stay awake to celebrate.
 Ranger Smith, fearing that Yogi's antics could ruin efforts to save the lodge, refuses to allow the bears to stay, and chases them down to force them back to their cave.
 During that time, Yogi saves Mrs. Throckmorton and her bratty nephew, Snively, from an avalanche caused by Herman the Hermit, a Christmas-hating character who wants nothing more than to ruin the Christmas Carnival.
 The act of heroism endears Yogi to Mrs. Throckmorton and keeps Ranger Smith from forcing Yogi back to his cave for risk of upsetting her.
 So begin Yogi's efforts to celebrate Christmas, but among Herman's sabotage, Snively's pranks, Ranger Smith's eager desire to get rid of Yogi should trouble arise, and his own instincts, will Yogi be able to make it to Christmas?

 Preceded by 1979's Casper's First Christmas, in which Yogi and friends helped the friendly ghost celebrate his first Christmas.
-Followed by 1982's Yogi Bear's All-Star Comedy Christmas Caper and 1991's "Santa Claws!", the series finale of the Younger and Hipper prequel series Yo Yogi!, where they now had heard of Christmas well before this special.
+Followed by 1982's Yogi Bear's All-Star Comedy Christmas Caper, which also featured many of the same principal characters.

 Yogi's First Christmas provides examples of:

 - Accidental Hero: Yogi manages to continually save Mrs. Throckmorton by sheer coincidence throughout the special.